Description

 Himalayan Handcrafted Dharma Protector Simhamukha Sculpture | Spiritual Statue Decor

 The Handcrafted Dharma Protector Simhamukha Sculpture measures 16.1 inches (41 cm) in height and 11.4 inches (29 cm) at the base, weighing 4.09 kilograms.
-Made from a copper body, it features rich acrylic paintings that enhance its dynamic and wrathful presence.
+Made from a copper body, it is covered with a triple layer of 24K gold gilding and carved with deeply engraved details that produce a magnificent 3D-like effect.
+Rich acrylic paintings further enhance its dynamic and wrathful presence.
 Simhamukha, a fierce protector in Tibetan Buddhism, embodies the power to subdue negativity and obstacles, making this statue a powerful addition to any altar or spiritual space.

 Size: 16.1”/41cm (Height) x 11.4”/29cm (Base)